-- Program Changes.
-I understand that CRS reserves the right to make changes to the Program itinerary or to change, modify or cancel all or any part of the Program at any time and for any reason, with or without notice, and CRS shall not be liable for any expenses or losses that I may sustain by reason of any such cancellation or change. - 8.
-Legal Problems.
-I acknowledge and understand that should I have or develop legal problems while participating in the Program, I will attend to the matter personally with my own personal funds.
-CRS is not responsible for providing any assistance under such circumstances. - 9.
-Authorization to Use Image, Voice.
-I give CRS permission to reproduce and use for educational or promotional purposes any and all photographs, videos, movies, or sound recordings taken of me during my participation in the Program. - 10.
-Ownership of Materials.
+7. Program Changes.
+I understand that CRS reserves the right to make changes to the Program itinerary or to change, modify or cancel all or any part of the Program at any time and for any reason, with or without notice, and neither CRS shall be liable for any expenses or losses that I may sustain by reason of any such cancellation or change.

+8. Legal Problems.
+I acknowledge and understand that should I have or develop legal problems with any foreign nationals or government while participating in the Program, I will attend to the matter personally with my own personal funds.
+CRS is not responsible for providing any assistance under such circumstances.

+9. Authorization to Use Image, Voice.
+I give CRS permission to reproduce and use for educational or promotional purposes any and all photographs, videos, movies, or sound recordings taken of me during my participation in the Program.

+10. Ownership of Materials.
 I acknowledge that any and all reports, manuals, letters, memoranda, articles and/or other documents I prepare during my participation in the Program (collectively, the "Documents") shall be considered and remain Intellectual Property jointly owned by me and CRS for the purposes of copyright.
-Notwithstanding the foregoing, I acknowledge that pursuant to 2 CFR 200.315(b), the USDA reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use the Documents for Federal purposes, and to authorize others to do so. - 11.
-Employment.
-I acknowledge and understand that I shall not be considered an employee of CRS, or any agency of the United States Conference of Catholic Bishops under any circumstances. - 12.
-Contact Information.
-I acknowledge that I have provided accurate emergency contact information in the Addendum to this Agreement, and I hereby authorize CRS to contact those persons in the event of a medical or other emergency. - 13.
-Governing Law; Severability; Entire Agreement.
+Notwithstanding the foregoing, I acknowledge that pursuant to 22 CFR 226.36, USAID reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use the Documents for Federal purposes, and to authorize others to do so.

+11. Employment.
+I acknowledge and understand that I shall not be considered an employee of CRS, or any agency of the United States Conference of Catholic Bishops under any circumstances.

+12. Contact Information.
+I acknowledge that I have provided accurate emergency contact information in the Addendum to this Agreement, and I hereby authorize CRS to contact those persons in the event of a medical or other emergency:

+13. Governing Law; Severability; Entire Agreement.
 I agree that this Agreement shall be construed in accordance with the laws of the State of Maryland, which shall be the forum for any dispute concerning my participation in the Program.
+I understand that by entering into this Agreement I am voluntarily submitting to the personal jurisdiction of the State and Federal courts located in the City of Baltimore in the State of Maryland, and that I waive any right I may have to assert the doctrine of forum non conveniens or similar doctrine or to object to venue with respect to any proceeding brought in accordance with this paragraph.
 The terms and provisions of this Agreement shall be severable, such that if a court of competent jurisdiction holds any term to be illegal, unenforceable or in conflict with any law governing this Agreement, the validity of the remaining portions shall not be affected thereby.
-This Agreement represents my complete understanding with CRS concerning CRS' responsibility and liability for my participation in the Program, supersedes any previous or contemporaneous understandings I may have had with CRS on this subject, whether written or oral, and cannot be changed or amended in any way without my written concurrence.
+This Agreement represents my complete understanding with CRS concerning CRS's responsibility and liability for my participation in the Program, supersedes any previous or contemporaneous understandings I may have had with CRS on this subject, whether written or oral, and cannot be changed or amended in any way without my written concurrence.